CDCgov/ixa/docs/book/src/topics/performance.md

 use crate::progress_bar::{increment_custom_progress};

-// You might already have this event defined for other purposes. pub type InfectionStatusEvent = PersonPropertyChangeEvent<InfectionStatus>;
+// You might already have this event defined for other purposes. pub type InfectionStatusEvent = PropertyChangeEvent<Person, InfectionStatus>;

 // This will handle the status change event, updating the progress bar
 // if there is a new infection.